 Often employers come up with a long list of skill requirements and almost as often the list of required skills is too long.
-A good programmer can easily learn a new development tool and sales person can quickly learn how to use another CRM system.
+A good programmer can easily learn a new development tool and a salesperson can quickly learn how to use another CRM system.

 Current knowledge is not that important when you are dealing with a fast learner.
-Skills should be relatively easy to assess based on the CV of the applicant – but even the skills are written in the CV, the hiring manager should make a sensible evaluation that the basic knowledge really exist.
-There are plenty resources available for a job applicant to write a nice CV where the skills are presented and you can not always be sure whether the applicant is embellishing the truth.
-After all, he is trying to convince you.
+Skills should be relatively easy to assess based on the CV of the applicant – but even if the skills are written in the CV, the hiring manager should make a sensible evaluation that the basic knowledge actually exists.
+There are plenty of resources available for a job applicant to write a nice CV where the skills are presented and you can not always be sure whether the applicant is embellishing the truth.
+After all, they are trying to convince you.

-Obviously, it is quite short sighted from an applicant to claim having skills that in reality doesn’t exist and luckily, you as the recruiter, can take the applicant’s word in most cases and believe that the CV is truthful.
-Reading a candidate's CV can tell you about the applicant's skills and experience, but CV's don't reveal to you something more important - attitude.
+Obviously, it is quite short_sighted for an applicant to claim to have skills that they don’t possess, luckily, you as the recruiter can take the applicant’s word in most cases and believe that the CV is truthful.
+Reading a candidate's CV can tell you about the applicant's skills and experience, but CV's don't reveal to you something that’s way more important - attitude.